Jared-Song/Book-Marketplace/README.md

 To run in command prompt:
 1) cd into BackEnd\loginmicroservices
-2) run: mvnw package && java -jar target/common-0.0.1.jar (do not terminate this process, it will run in the background)
+2) run: mvnw package && java -jar target/login-1.0.0.jar (do not terminate this process, it will run in the background)
 3) check Aili's instructions for running the front end in the README file in the frontend folder

 Services:
+### Login
+mvnw package && java -jar target/login-1.0.0.jar
 ### Users
 mvnw package && java -jar target/users-1.0.0.jar
 ### Books